 Fit the slats together, according to the assembly diagram shown in Figure 9 and taking care to position the machined slats correctly (see Figure 7).
 The tongues should always be oriented upwards, and the grooves downwards.
-The slats making up the pool lengths should meet as the metallic supporting braces, as shown in Figure 9b.

-Figure 9 - Slotting together the wooden slats Overlapping slats
+Figure 9 - Slotting together the wooden slats

 While assembling the pool walls, make sure as of the first rows that the slats are fully engaged in the grooves.
-After assembling each row, check that the slats are perfectly level.
-Correct any alignment issues as they arise, to avoid any misalinment of the top of the pool walls.
-After checking that the slats are perfectly level, and aligned and making any necessary corrections, screw together the slats constituting the pool lengths:

-- referring to Figure 10, screw the slats together using 2 screws per pair of slats in each of the 10 rows, that is, 160 countersunk screws 5 × 40 A4 SS torx threaded over 25 mm (bag C); - fix them to the 8 supporting braces (these are pre-drilled as shown in Figure 11) using 80 torx safety screws 6 × 30 A2 SS (bag D).
+After assembling the first row, check that the slats are perfectly level, screw together the slats constituting the pool lengths:

-Figure 10 -
+- referring to Figure 10, screw the slats together using 2 screws per pair of slats in each of the 10 rows, that is, 160 countersunk screws 5 × 40 A4 SS torx threaded over 25 mm (bag C); - fix them to the 8 supporting braces (these are pre-drilled as shown in Figure 11) using 72 torx safety screws 6 × 30 A2 SS (bag D).

-Screwing the slats together
+Figure 10 - Screwing the slats together